HUD Back To Work Extenuating Circumstances Versus NON-QM Loans

 To qualify for NON-QM Loans, borrowers need 20% down payment and a minimum of 640 credit scores.
 We also offer Bank Statement Loans for Self Employed Borrowers where no tax returns are required.

-However, I can help those mortgage loan borrowers who have been declined for a FHA mortgage loan elsewhere.
-Borrowers who have been denied from a FHA mortgage loan due to not meeting the mandatory waiting period after bankruptcy and/or foreclosure, please contact Gustan Cho Associates at 262-716-8151 or visit me at www.gustancho.com .
+However, I can help those borrowers who have been declined for a FHA loan elsewhere.
+Borrowers who have been denied from a FHA loan due to not meeting the mandatory waiting period after bankruptcy and/or foreclosure, please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
+Or visit The Gustan Cho Team at Loan Cabin Inc. at www.gustancho.com .